 - Inhibit osteoporosis- Risks include smoking, excessive alcohol use, low calcium intake, and lack of exercise.
 Although men have a lower risk than women, they are still at risk, with white men holding the highest risk of all ethnic groups.
 Additional risks include prolonged exposure to certain medications, such as steroids, anticonvulsants, and certain cancer treatments.
 Regular weight bearing exercise, like lifting weights, help increase bone density.

-- Seek Chiropractic Care- Doctors of chiropractic realign patient’s spines and musculoskeletal systems restoring nerve flow to the limbs and organs putting patients on the road to exceptional health.
+- Seek Chiropractic Care- Doctors of chiropractic can realign patient’s spines and restore musculoskeletal systems restoring nerve flow to the limbs and organs putting patients on the road to exceptional health.
 If not treated properly, diminished nerve energy will lead to pain, fatigue, organ dysfunction, and even disease.
 Regular visits to the chiropractor allow patients to heal safely and naturally without the use of drugs or surgery.
-Many patients under chiropractic care report fast pain relief and immediate feelings of wellness after just a few visits.
+Many patients under chiropractic care report fast pain relief and immediate feelings of wellness after a few visits.

-Remember the daily key components include healthy weight, implementing exercises, and eating a balanced diet.
+The daily key components include healthy weight, implementing exercises, and eating a balanced diet.
 Try to consume, 1000– 1200 mg of calcium (contained in green leafy vegetables and dairy products), 400–800 IU of Vitamin D (from fortified dairy products, egg yolks, saltwater fish, liver, and sun exposure), incorporate magnesium and take it in divided doses (600 mg in the morning and 600 mg in the evening).